-The Hospital's failure to implement, maintain, and make widely publicly available, a FAP not only violates the above regulations, but has a substantial detrimental effect on persons of limited financial means.
+The Hospital's failure to make a FAP widely publicly available not only violates the above regulations, but it has a substantial detrimental effect on persons of limited financial means.
 Individuals cannot be expected to take advantage of a financial assistance program of which they have no knowledge.
 Indeed, in the absence of knowledge of financial assistance, people may forego treatment for fear of incurring insurmountable medical debt.
-For this reason, creating and making widely publicly available a fully-compliant FAP, along with the application and plain-language summary, is an indispensable component of a hospital's charity care program.
+For this reason, making a FAP widely publicly available is an indispensable component of a hospital's charity care program.

-EJGH Appears to Be Wrongly Pursuing ECAs
+LOSGH Appears to Be Wrongly Pursuing ECAs

-Finally, it appears EJGH has filed multiple collections lawsuits against patients-which would constitute ECAs under the regulations-in connection with medical debt patients owe to the Hospital for treatment services.
-Given the lack of widely publicly available information about the FAP or billing policies, EJGH does not appear to be making patients aware of the availability of financial assistance, or making a determination of their eligibility for financial assistance, before pursuing any ECAs such as filing a lawsuit.
-Indeed, we spoke with patients against whom the Hospital has filed collections actions for medical debt incurred for services at the Hospital, and none of them indicated the Hospital ever notified them the availability of financial assistance from the Hospital.
+Finally, it appears LOSGH has filed multiple collections lawsuits against patients-which would constitute ECAs under the regulations-in connection with medical debt patients owe to the Hospital for treatment services.
+Given the lack of widely publicly available information about the FAP or billing or collection policies, LOSGH does not appear to be making patients aware of the availability of financial assistance, or making a determination of their eligibility for financial assistance, before pursuing any ECAs like filing a lawsuit.
+Indeed, we spoke with patients against whom the Hospital has recently filed collections actions for medical debt incurred for services at the Hospital, and none of them indicated the Hospital ever notified them of the availability of financial assistance from LOSGH.